Foto: Alba León

 Rather than talking about goodies or baddies, about patriots and traitors, I would like my son to think about people who made the right choice and people who made mistakes.
 Judging from a distance, that’s how you look at History, with a magnifying glass, it’s a very risky exercise.

-Many times, the process of historic narration has dismissed some figures which it should have praised and it has put others on a pedestal which they never deserved.
+Many times, the process of historic narration has dismissed some divs which it should have praised and it has put others on a pedestal which they never deserved.

 One of my goals as a father who insists on educating kids for tomorrow is that my son can weight up how great and muddy our history has been (which many people want to show and which almost noone wants to remember).
 To know what our past entails, so that every one of his actions in the future, weigh down upon his shoulders and on his conscience.